elkinsd/elixir-kv/README.md

 *  GenEvent: "generic event" managers that allow publishing events to multiple handlers/listeners
 *  Task: Asynchronous units of computation that allow spawning a process and easily retrieving its result at a later time

+*  "project": Mix project, may be an umbrella project containing multiple applications
+*  "application": OTP Application

 =======

 ## General Rules